Chapter 4723-27 Medication Administration by Certified Medication Aide

 (c) The name, address, and other contact information of the custodian of all program records after the program is closed;

-(D) Approval of a medication aide training program shall be effective for a period of two years from the date of approval provided that the requirements set forth in this rule and rule 4723-27-08 of the Administrative Code are met and maintained throughout the two-year period.
+(D) Approval of a medication aide training program shall be effective for a period of two years from the date of approval if the requirements set forth in this rule and rule 4723-27-08 of the Administrative Code are met and maintained throughout the two-year period.

-(1) An application specified by the board which includes, but is not limited to, verification that the program meets and has maintained the requirements set forth in this rule and rule 4723-27-08 of the Administrative Code;
+(1) Verification that the program meets and has maintained the requirements set forth in this rule and rule 4723-27-08 of the Administrative Code; and

 (F) The board may conduct site visits of a medication aide training program or program applicant.
 The board has all of the powers and duties conferred by sections 4723.28 and 4723.29 of the Revised Code with respect to evaluation of a medication aide training program or applicant.